RealtyOffer/realty-offer-frontend/src/pages/sell.md

 title: Save thousands of dollars when selling your home
 heroImage: /img/realtyoffer-sell-hero-image.jpg
 mobileHeroImage: /img/RO-Beach-Image-1440-500 copy.png
-heroHeading: ''
-heroSubheading: ''
+heroHeading: “Same agent, Less commission”
+heroSubheading: Need to sell your home and worried about paying high commission?

+RealtyOffer™ will allow agents in your area to bid lower commission rates to win your business!Completely free.
-sectionOneHeading: Save thousands of dollars when selling your home
+sectionOneHeading: Ready to Save Thousands of Dollars?
 sectionOneSubheading: Save 1.5% when listing with a RealtyOffer™ agent
 sectionOneImage: /img/sellingAHome.png
 sectionOneContent: >-
-  When selling your home the conventional way, you typically pay 6% commission (3% to the listing agent, and 3% to the buyer's agent).
+  Within 24 hours you will receive the lowest commission offers to list and sell your home.
+Our clients are saving up to two percent off the typical commissions agents usually charge, which in turn is saving thousands of dollars!

-  RealtyOffer™ agents will bid to win your business by reducing the commission they are willing to take when listing your home saving you thousands of dollars.
-Use the calculator below to estimate how much you can save by using a RealtyOffer™ agent.
+Use the calculator below to see how much a RealtyOffer™ agent can save you.

+No contracts, No obligation, No awkward negotiation
-sectionTwoHeading: Why you should work with a RealtyOffer™ Agent to help sell your home
+sectionTwoHeading: Why Work with RealtyOffer™?
 sectionTwoSubheading: Finding the right Real Estate Agent
 sectionTwoImage: /img/buyingAHome.png
 sectionTwoContent: >-
+  For over 100 years, the real estate industry has not been changed.
+Same documents, same agent, and same commission structure!
+RealtyOffer™ is meant to empower and educate the consumer.
+Our licensed and vetted agents will do the right thing for you.
-  Real estate agents take the stress out of the experience by providing sellers with knowledge of the market and skills in the negotiation process.
-Furthermore, agents' expertise and skill are provided to sellers without charge.

-  RealtyOffer™ will not only help you find the best local agent, but will also make sure you receive the best deal possible as our Agents bid to win your business.
+Experience, guidance, trust and most of all, reduced commission guaranteed!
+RealtyOffer™ agents remove the stress from the experience of selling a home by providing market knowledge and expertise in the negotiation process.
+RealtyOffer™ will not only connect you with a top local agent, but we will also make sure you receive the best deal possible, as our agents bid to win!

+Within 24 hours, RealtyOffer™ will allow top agents in your area to simply “Bid” lower commission to win your business – this means more money in your pocket at the closing.
 sectionThreeHeading: RealtyOffer™ Agents are the top agents in your area
 sectionThreeList:
-  - text: All RealtyOffer™ Agents have been in the business for at least 2 years, and have closed 12 listings in the last year.
+  - text: Experience is a must!
+Our local agents are licensed and vetted.
+All agents must have closed at least 12 transactions in the past year and have a license in good standing with the state and realtor associations.
     icon: FaClock
-  - text: RealtyOffer™ makes sure to match you with Agents who specialize in buying and selling homes within your price range
+  - text: RealtyOffer™ allows AI software to connect you with specialized agents in your area, that have the most experience with selling or buying a home.
     icon: FaFileInvoiceDollar
-  - text: TODO
+  - text: No contracts, no obligation, no awkward negotiation.
+RealtyOffer™ empowers and educates the consumer – if you are not happy with your agent, simply cancel and start over.
+Completely free!
     icon: FaUsers
-  - text: RealtyOffer™ makes sure that all Agents bidding in a city are knowledgable in that area, and is actively working within the city.
+  - text: Need a live consultant, RealtyOffer™ will answer and guide you with any questions you have.
+Our founders have over 25 years of experience in the Real Estate industry.
     icon: FaMapMarkedAlt
-sectionFourHeading: Don't take our word for it.
-Read what previous customers have to say!
+sectionFourHeading: We Love Our Clients!
-sectionFourSubheading: Average customer saves $5,450
+sectionFourSubheading: Average savings, over $7,000
 testimonials:
   - quote: Quote here
     author: Person 1